 The Clayton Chamber of Commerce champions business, economic development, and education in Clayton, NC.
 We accomplish this mission by COLLABORATING with various organizations through forums, task forces, committees, and even one-on-one conversations; ADVOCATING within the community, various organizations, and governments; and providing INNOVATIVE solutions, community pride, business marketing opportunities, networking, and professional development training through various signature events and other initiatives.

-Join us at one of our NEW Chamber U: Why Invest in a Chamber? or Chamber U: Orientation seminars to learn more about our valuable work in the community.
+Join us at one of our Chamber U: Orientation seminars to learn more about our valuable work in the community.

-You can invest in the NEW Clayton Chamber of Commerce at www.claytonchamber.com (click on Invest/Join).
+You can invest in the NEW Clayton Chamber of Commerce at www.claytonchamber.com (click on Invest/Apply).

 Today, the Clayton Chamber of Commerce (CCOC) received a Communication Excellence Award from the Carolinas Association of Chamber of Commerce Executives for The Clayton Connection App.

 The app concept, name, and branding were developed by CCOC staff to emphasize community connectivity.
 The app utilizes Guidebook, Inc.’s platform which allows multiple entities and/or special events to live inside one app.
 Currently, The Clayton Connection App includes guidebooks for the Clayton Rotary Christmas Parade (updated annually), the CCOC Business Directory and Events, Clayton Harvest Festival (updated annually), and the recent North Carolina Main Street Conference event hosted by Downtown Clayton, NC.
 Additional guidebooks are in the process of being added to the app, making it a must-have for all Clayton, NC residents.
 CCOC plans to incorporate The Clayton Connection App into its newly-created newcomer tours beginning late 2018.